-248 (1996) 68 FCR 46, 63.
-His Honour stated that the 'two groups compared have to be subject to the same term, condition or requirement'.
-249 Note that the terms of s 9(1A) of the RDA differ to the terms of other anti-discrimination legislation which with members of other groups, regardless of whether or not those other groups are required to comply with the same condition.
+In my opinion, the language used in s 9(1A)(c) is satisfied if the effect of a requirement to comply with a particular condition is to impair the exercise of a human right by persons of the same group as the complainant, on an equal footing with members of other groups, regardless of whether or not those other groups are required to comply with the same condition.
 Of course, the usual case of alleged discrimination involves the disparate impact of a particular requirement or condition upon two or more groups, each of which is identified by reference to race, colour, descent or national or ethnic origin.
-But there may well be cases in which members of a group are impaired in the exercise of a human right precisely because they must comply with a condition to which members of other groups are not subject.250
+But there may well be cases in which members of a group are impaired in the exercise of a human right precisely because they must comply with a condition to which members of other groups are not subject.